Saint Quentin: Second inventio

-The life of bishop Saint Eligius (mainly written in the seventh century), says that the exact place of the tomb was forgotten and that in 641, the bishop, after several days of searching miraculously found it.
+The life of bishop Eligius (mainly written in the seventh century), says that the exact place of the tomb was forgotten and that in 641, the bishop, after several days of searching miraculously found it.
 When the relics were discovered, together with the great nails with which the body had been pierced, Eligius distributed these nails, the teeth, and hair in other places, and enclosed the rest of the sacred treasure in a rich shrine of his own work, which he placed behind the high altar.

-Eligius distributed the nails with which Quentin's body had been pierced, as well as some saint's teeth and hair.
+Eligius distributed the nails with which Quentin's body had been pierced, as well as some of his teeth and hair.
 As he was a skillful goldsmith, he placed the relics in a shrine he had fashioned himself.
-He also rebuilt the church (now the Saint-Quentin basilica).
+He also rebuilt the church (now Basilica of Saint-Quentin).

 Devotion

-The devotion of Saint Quentin was important during the Middle Ages, especially in Northern France—as evidenced by the considerable number of place names derived from the saint's (see Saint-Quentin (disambiguation)).
-The tomb was an important place of pilgrimage, highly favoured by Carolingians (the church was one of the richest in Picardy).
+The devotion of Saint Quentin was important during the Middle Ages, especially in Northern France—as evidenced by the considerable number of place names derived from the saint's (see Saint-Quentin).